Pythagorean Theorem Calculator

 Frequently Asked Questions

-The Pythagorean theorem states that in a right triangle, the square of the hypotenuse (the side opposite the right angle) is equal to the sum of the squares of the other two sides.
-The formula is a² + b² = c².
+The Pythagorean theorem is a fundamental rule of Euclidean geometry.
+In any right triangle, the square of the hypotenuse (the side opposite the 90° angle) equals the sum of the squares of the two legs.
+It is written as a² + b² = c².

 Related Tools